mathieuhardy/resolve/docs/developers/components.md

 ## Pages

 Pages are the web page displayed to the user.
-They are composed of every kind of components and arrange them using layouts.
+A page is composed of every kind of components and arrange them using layouts.

 > **pages** are located in `src/pages`